TURNABOUT IS FAIR PLAY1 of 12

 Upon regaining consciousness, Frost realized that Xavier's methods were more beneficial and effective for young mutants, and she resumed her role as headmistress of her Academy.
 Eventually, Frost completed her reformation by joining the X-Men, though her behavior was no less manipulative than before.
 Seducing Cyclops, leader of the X-Men, Frost effectively lured him away from his longtime paramour Jean Grey.
 After Grey's death, Frost and Cyclops's relationship became the core of the X-Men's community, and when the Phoenix Force returned to Earth, Frost was among the mutants granted a portion of its power.

-In the wake the Phoenix Force, Emma and Cyclops’s relationship ended, though she remained by his side until his death under still mysterious circumstances.
+In the wake the Phoenix Force, Emma and Cyclops’s relationship ended, though she remained by his side until his death from the M-Pox - at which point, she returned to her villainous ways.
+Now Emma's future role as a villain or hero is unclear.

 All of that changed when the Phoenix Force returned to Earth.
 Almost obsessed with possessing and controlling the cosmic entity that once inhabited his late lover, Jean Grey, Cyclops battled against the Avengers before becoming one of five mutants to be imbued with the power of the Phoenix Force.
 After subsuming the power of the other four mutant hosts and becoming nigh-omnipotent, Cyclops, not in control of his own actions, slew his former mentor Professor X. When the Phoenix Force was finally defeated, Cyclops became a fugitive, founding his own school to carry on his somewhat skewed version of Xavier's legacy.